foundry-rs/book/src/cheatcodes/serialize-json.md

 - A key for the _value_ which will be its key in the JSON file
 - The value to be serialized

+An exception to this is the `serializeJson` function, which only receives an `objectKey` and a json string `value`.
+This allows the user to serialize an existing json object and directly assign it to the provided `objectKey`.
+If the `objectKey` is already in use, the whole serialized json is overwritten.

-The keys does not need to be of some specific form.
+The keys do not need to be of some specific form.
 They are of type `string` to enable for intuitive human interpretation.
 Semantically, they are not important other than to be used as keys.

 The cheatcodes return the JSON object that is being serialized **up to that point**.
 That way the user can serialize inner JSON objects and then serialize them in bigger JSON objects, enabling the user to create arbitrary JSON objects.